-Four muscles comprise the rotator cuff, which stabilizes the shoulder joint and allows arms to freely rotate.
+The rotator cuff is comprised of four muscles which stabilizes the shoulder joint and allows arms to freely rotate: the subscapularis, teres minor, supraspinatus, and infraspinatus.
+They attach the shoulder blade (scapula) to the upper arm bone (humerus).
+The rotator cuff muscles are responsible for most of the upper arm’s movement, including lifting and rotating the arm.
+The rotator cuff is also critical for keeping the “shoulder in its socket” (the upper arm securely resting against the shoulder blade).
 Deliberately strengthening the muscles surrounding the rotator cuff may produce an imbalance of muscle power that results in the inability of rotator cuff tendons to properly buttress the joint during vigorous physical activity.
 In addition, injured rotator cuff tissues regularly become wedged between the acromion and the humerus, causing pain and inflammation.

 Rotator cuff disease generally affects individuals over 40.
 Initially emerging from inflammation and/or bursitis of the shoulder, this disease eventually advances to tendons experiencing small tears and finally full thickness tears.
 Tendon degeneration is the usual cause of rotator cuff disease, but individuals may not realize the extent of the disease until debilitating symptoms begin occurring, such as an inability to raise their arms or perform certain movements.
 Rotator cuff disease may be accompanied by severe nighttime pain or frozen shoulder.